 Hut surroundings

-It was a few anxious moments as I first got into the hut, but then I could hear the people who were sleeping at night inside the church, praying.
-They weren’t specifically praying for my fears because no one knew how I was feeling, yet their prayers was soothing to my nerves and helped me fall right to sleep!
+It was a few anxious moments as I first got into the hut, but then I could hear the people who were sleeping that night inside the church, praying.
+They weren’t specifically praying for my fears because no one knew how I was feeling, yet their prayers were soothing to my nerves and helped me fall right to sleep!

 Early the next morning those same people were up praying before daylight and that is how I woke up!
-Listening to the new sounds of nature waking up around me and God’s children praying!
-I really had to go to the bathroom (yep…going to the bathroom….those are stories I will spare you from….just take my word for it….you don’t want to know!)
+Listening to the new sounds of nature waking up around me and Gods children praying!
 I sat up and begin to feel for my flashlight that I lay beside me when I went to bed.
 It wasn’t there!
-Trust me, when there is no moon, it is so dark in Africa that you can’t see anything….even when your eyes are adjusted to it.
+Trust me, when there is no moon, it is so dark in Africa that you can’t see anything, even when your eyes are adjusted to the dark!

 The women I had the honor to teach in Kenya along with their Pastor

 The women sat on handmade benches after sleeping on the ground inside the church during the night.
 They are so strong not only physically, but in their desire to grow in their relationships with the Lord.
-I couldn’t help but think about the women’s conferences I’ve been to in the states and how they were all in the best buildings with comfortable seating, great food and heating and air conditioning.
-Yet, these women had slept on the ground and sat for hours on wooden benches and you never saw them show signs of weariness.
+I couldn’t help but think about the women’s conferences I’ve been to in the states, how they were all in the best buildings with comfortable seating, great food, and heating and air conditioning.
+Yet, these women had slept on the ground and sat for hours on wooden benches, and you never saw them show signs of weariness.

 On the last day they voted for women leaders who are going to step up to the plate and make a difference in Kenya.